ibell/pdsim/doc/install_build.rst

 #.
 Install the most recent version of MSYSGit from `full MSYSGit installs <http://code.google.com/p/msysgit/downloads/list?can=2&q=%22Full+installer+for+official+Git+for+Windows%22>`_.
 Accept all the defaults.

 #.
-Install TortoseGit from `TortoiseGit installs <http://code.google.com/p/tortoisegit/wiki/Download>`_ (pick the right version for your operating system)
+Install TortoiseGit from `TortoiseGit installs <http://code.google.com/p/tortoisegit/wiki/Download>`_ (pick the right version for your operating system)

 #.
 Install python using Python (x,y) python installer.
 Download the full installer from `Python(x,y) <https://code.google.com/p/pythonxy/wiki/Downloads?tm=2>`_ website.
 In the installer, make sure to check Cython in the python section